GooTechnologies/learn/manual/editor/viewport/index.md

 For the best navigation experience you will need a two buttoned mouse with a scroll wheel.

-All navigation is also documented as a cheat sheet inside create, under help -> shortcut list.
+The complete list of navigation keys are documented as a cheat sheet inside create, under help -> shortcut list.

-Mouse 1 + click: Select entities inside the scene.
+- Mouse 1: Select entities inside the scene.

-Mouse 2 + drag: Rotate around the current focus point.
+- Mouse 2 + drag <strong>or</strong> Alt + Mouse 1 + drag: Rotate around the current focus point.

-Mouse wheel scroll: Zoom in and out towards the current focus point.
+- Mouse wheel scroll: Zoom in and out towards the current focus point.

-Mouse 3 + drag / Shift + Mouse 1 + drag: Pan in x/y directions.
+- Mouse 3 + drag <strong>or</strong> Shift + Mouse 1 + drag: Pan in x/y directions.

 ## Dropping external files on the viewport